Last updated: 6/8/20, 8/24/18

 - Mark where you want to set the stone on the shell.

 - Drill a hole for the tubing at that mark.
-Drill bit should be the same size or slightly smaller than the tubing.
+The drill bit should be the same size or slightly smaller than the tubing.
 It’s best to use a drill press, for this, if you have one.
 If not, using a slightly smaller drill bit will allow for “arm and hand wiggle”, which usually results in a slightly larger hole.
 (Ensure that the tubing is the correct size for your stone.)

 - When drilling, leave a small mark, on the back of the shell’s bezel, with the drill bit.
 This marks the exact location of the tubing or go ahead and drill right through the shell’s bezel.
 (See the “Note” below on this).

-- Place tubing in hole – check for fit and for height.
+- Place tubing in the hole – check for fit and for height.
 If too tight, use a round file to open slightly.
 Check often, like every push or so.

 - Saw tubing.
 File flat and sand smooth.
 Leave enough height to be able to set the stone.
 A little extra is good for those “damn, I screwed up” moments.